emacs-eask/easky/README.md

 , and extracted somewhere on your machine.
 Then add the path `/path/to/eask/` to environment `PATH`, so you can access it anywhere.

-> 💡 For more installation options, see https://emacs-eask.github.io/Getting-Started/Install-Eask/.
+💡 For more installation options, see https://emacs-eask.github.io/Getting-Started/Install-Eask/.

+> ⚠ Warning
+>
+> Make sure the executable `eask` has the permission to execute!
+Use `chmod`
+> command if needed!

 ### 🔍 Step 2.
 Install `Easky` (this package)